Disney ParksTipsUpdates

 Disney’s official app for Walt Disney World is My Disney Experience.
 This app is super important for having a great vacation.
 We have some key information about the app HERE, but just know it is your key to everything Disney.

-Now more than ever before MDE is a key aspect of a Walt Disney World vacation.
-It is through this app that Guests are able to mobile order, open their Resort room, see wait times and so much more.
+Now more than ever, MDE is a key aspect of a Walt Disney World vacation.
+This app allows Guests to mobile order, open their Resort room, see wait times, and so much more.

-Because this app is so useful and important to a successful trip, we highly recommend taking time to explore what it has to offer before you vacation.
-By doing so you will be more comfortable using it and therefore be able to use it throughout your Disney vacation successfully.
+Because this app is so useful and important to a successful trip, we highly recommend taking time to explore what it has to offer before your vacation.
+By doing so, you will be more comfortable using it and, therefore, able to use it throughout your Disney vacation successfully.

 Look Up

-When heading to enter the Park or going to stand in line for food, take a look around to see if there are shorter lines to the side.
-Often Guests will gravitate to the same lines making ones further down shorter.
+When entering the Park or standing in line for food, look around to see if there are shorter lines to the side.
+Often, Guests gravitate to the same lines, making ones further down shorter.

 Doing so will often result in shorter lines and less crowding.
-Don’t follow the crowd but instead take time to see what is going on around you.
+Don’t follow the crowd; instead, take time to see what is going on around you.

 These are some of the major lessons we have learned during our vacations to Walt Disney World.
-We hope that they will help you have a great and magical trip as well.
+We hope they will also help you have a great and magical trip.